Skip to main content

 5. Save your changes.

-If you’re unsure where your DNS is hosted, check your registrar or hosting provider’s dashboard.
+If you’re not sure where your DNS is managed, check your domain registrar or hosting provider.

-DNS changes may take time to propagate globally, and typically take 15 to 60 minutes, with a maximum of 48 hours.
-You can check propagation status using command line:
+DNS changes usually propagate within 15 to 60 minutes, but may take up to 48 hours.
+You can check propagation using the following command:

 nslookup -type=TXT yourapp.com